 Configure the Debugger

-If you don’t use Visual Studio and want to have the minimal installation package, you can download Build Tools for Visual Studio 2022 in order to install Data storage and processing build tools:
+If you don’t use Visual Studio and want to have the minimal installation package, download Build Tools for Visual Studio 2022 to install Data storage and processing build tools.

-Enable debugging Firewall exceptions on the client and server sides
+Enable debugging Firewall exceptions on the server side

 New-NetFirewallRule -DisplayName "Allow SQLDebugger" -Direction Inbound -Action Allow -Program "C:\Program Files\Microsoft SQL Server\MSSQL13.InstanceName\MSSQL\Binn\sqlservr.exe" -Profile Any -Protocol TCP -LocalPort RPC